django-auth-ldap/django-auth-ldap/docs/reference.rst

     This is a Django signal that is sent when we receive an :exc:`ldap.LDAPError` exception.
-The signal has three keyword arguments:
+The signal has four keyword arguments:

     - ``context``: one of ``'authenticate'``, ``'get_group_permissions'``, or ``'populate_user'``, indicating which API was being called when the exception was caught.
     - ``user``: the Django user being processed (if available).
+    - ``request``: the Django request object associated with the authentication attempt (if available).
     - ``exception``: the :exc:`~ldap.LDAPError` object itself.

     The sender is the :class:`~django_auth_ldap.backend.LDAPBackend` class (or